NaciCankaya/Floating_point_noise_GPU_verification/experiments/large_scale_experiments/README.md

 ## **Results?**
 - Deterministic for all TP ranks, for GLM4.6, Qwen3 30B A3, Deepseek v2 coder lite, Qwen2.5 7B, long and short context.
 - NOT deterministic for Kimi K2 thinking.
+This prompted an investigation to find the root cause.
 Tested if MLA was the reason by using DS v2 coder lite ->No. Tested v2 in INT4 -> YES.
 - This result motivated my number format experiments, to be found in Floating_point_noise_GPU_verification/experiments/number_format.